Skip to content

 # When true, accumulated partial response is used to build a continuation prompt,

-# producing seamless output for the client.
+# producing uninterrupted output for the client.

 # When false, the fallback backend restarts the request from scratch, which may